zamboney/meetup-npm/README.md

-In this stage, we will create the main `package.json`. we will use:
+In this stage, we will create the main `package.json`.

+to make this local we will also use `.npmrc` file.

+we will use:

 * `npm init`.
 * `npm config set <key> <value>`.